Avoceous/Lovelace/README.md

-# A supple and stylish hybrid mobile app UI.
+# A supple toolkit for building hybrid mobile app UI.